jvrsantacruz/dicto/README.rst

     --template PATH           Path to a Jinja2 template.
     --profile TEXT            Name of an existing profile in config to load options from.
+    --file TEXT               Extra data from a text file in key:path format.
-    --help                    Show this message and exit.
+                                Reads the whole file.
+Can be used multiple times --help                    Show this message and exit.